julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 - [Witchy Herbalism 101: Real Plants, Real Magic, No B.S.](/witchy-herbalism-101)
 - [The Witch’s Herbal Starter Kit: 10 Essential Plants](/herbal-starter-kit)
 - [Why Balkan Whitches Survived](/balkan-witches/)

+---

+## Herbal First Aid Frequently Asked Questions:

+**Q:Which herbs are safest for children?**
+Linden and mild elderflower teas were traditionally used for children because they are calming, safe, and gentle on the body.

+Can I combine herbs for first aid?
+Yes, but folk tradition favored simplicity.
+A few key herbs like yarrow, plantain, and calendula often worked best together.

+Are these remedies safe for serious injuries?
+No. These are mild, traditional remedies for cuts, bruises, mild burns, and fevers.
+Severe injuries require professional medical care.

+How do I store a first aid herbal kit?
+Keep dried herbs in glass jars, away from sunlight and moisture.
+Infused oils should be refrigerated and used within a few months.

+Do these remedies have spiritual or magical significance?
+Yes.
+In European folk tradition, many herbs were imbued with protective or cleansing energy, not just physical healing properties.

+Can these remedies be used preventively?
+Yes.
+Some herbs like plantain or yarrow were carried or worn to prevent infections, soothe minor injuries, and provide spiritual protection.